litestar-org/litestar/docs/usage/dto/1-dto-factory.rst

 id field, preventing clients from setting it when updating a person, and the ``partial`` attribute is set to ``True``, which allows the DTO to accept a subset of the model attributes.

-Inside the handler, the :meth:`DTOData.update_instance <litestar.dto.factory.DTOData.update_instance>` method is called to update the instance of ``Person`` before returning it.
+Inside the handler, the :meth:`DTOData.update_instance <litestar.dto.data_structures.DTOData.update_instance>` method is called to update the instance of ``Person`` before returning it.

 In our request, we set only the ``name`` property of the ``Person``, from ``"Peter"`` to ``"Peter Pan"`` and received